-Atelectasis is caused by a: Blockage of the airwayReduced amount of surfactant, a liquid that keeps the lungs expanded
+Atelectasis is caused by a: Compression or blockage of the airway, such as by a foreign body, tumor, scarring, or mucous plugSurpressed breathing or coughingPeriods of inactivity, especially in those who are obeseReduced amount of surfactant, a liquid that keeps the lungs expanded

 Factors that may increase your chance for atelectasis include: Premature birth if lungs are not fully developedAnesthesiaRestricted chest movement, due to bone or muscle problems, or recent abdominal surgeryInjuriesProlonged bed rest with few changes in positionMechanical ventilation

 cystic fibrosis, or

 lung cancerWeakened respiratory musclesSmokingHeart failureObesity

 trauma, or severe illness